NicoOhler/Notes/Informatik/Information Security/Information Security.md

 			+ ![[Pasted image 20240115104730.png]]
 		+ Private Set Intersection
 			+ find intersection of two sets without sharing their content
-			+ e.g. contacts of user and all Whatsapp users
+			+ e.g. tell new user which of their contacts also use Whatsapp without sending all their contacts to Whatsapp or all Whatsapp users to the new user